 Coded PHY

 Coded PHY is a new PHY configuration introduced in Bluetooth 5.0.
 The purpose of this configuration is to increase the maximum range without increasing transmit power.
 This sounds contradictory at first glance, but it makes more sense when framed in terms of the BER.
 Namely, increased range can be thought of as a side effect of reduced error rate.
 Coded PHY provides enhanced bit error detection and correction, allowing further range while staying within the maximum BER.
 This is achieved at a cost to data rate, as it increases the number of symbols per bit (with possible values of either 2 or 8).
-The specifics of this merit further discussion, but unfortunately they are beyond the scope of this article.
-See “Exploring Bluetooth 5 – Going the Distance” from the Bluetooth Blog for further information.

 2M PHY

 Technically speaking, this is still almost identical to 1M PHY, with the main difference being an increased frequency deviation to counter the increased intersymbol interference caused by the double symbol rate.
 A frequency deviation of at least 370 kHz is required as opposed to 185 kHz.
-The tradeoff here is that the higher symbol rate means potentially higher bit error rate, which means a reduced range (about 80% of 1MB PHY).
+The tradeoff here is that the higher symbol rate means a potentially higher bit error rate, which means a reduced range (about 80% of 1MB PHY).
 Support for Coded and 2M PHY only exists within 5.0, and even then support is optional.